 Section 504 regulations require school districts to provide a “free appropriate public education” (FAPE) to each qualified student with a disability who is in the school district’s jurisdiction, regardless of the nature or severity of the disability.
 That is, students with disabilities will be provided with educational services designed to meet their individual needs to the same extent as the needs of students without disabilities are met.
 An appropriate education for a student with a disability under the Section 504 regulations could consist of education in regular classrooms, education in regular classes with supplementary services, and/or special education and related services.

-To be protected under Section 504, a student must be determined to meet
+To be protected under Section 504, a student must be determined to meet these standards: